first 30 days after launch

 By Day 14, you should know: Is the problem resonating with the audience you chose?
 Which channel produced the best response?
 What's the one thing you changed and did it improve results?
 Document everything.
 Week 3 builds on this.

 You've been at this for two weeks.
-You have some signal.
+You have some data.
 Maybe one channel is clearly outperforming the others.
-Maybe a specific message or angle is getting more traction.
+Maybe a specific message or angle is getting more response.
 Week 3 is about doing more of what works and cutting what doesn't.

 Increase Your Effort in the Winning Channel